prophets-of-tron/into-the-woods/README.md

 ## Development setup

-This game is built in the [Godot game engine](https://godotengine.org/), so you will need that installed.
+This game is built in the [Godot game engine][godot], so you will need that installed.
 Then, just clone and start open-sourcing.
 The developer documentation can be found [here](/docs).

 <!--## Release History